Juan Perón

-Juan Domingo Perón (/pɛˈrɒn/, /pɛˈroʊn, pəˈ-, peɪˈ-/, /es/; 8 October 1895 – 1 July 1974) was an Argentine military officer and statesman who served as the 29th president of Argentina from 1946 to his overthrow in 1955 and again as the 40th president from 1973 to his death in 1974.
-He is the only Argentine president elected three times and holds the highest percentage of votes in clean elections with universal suffrage.
-Perón is arguably the most important and controversial Argentine politician of the 20th century and his influence extends to the present day.
-Perón's ideas, policies and movement are known as Peronism, which continues to be one of the major forces in Argentine politics.
+Juan Domingo Perón (/pɛˈrɒn/, /pɛˈroʊn, pəˈ-, peɪˈ-/, /es/; 8 October 1895 – 1 July 1974) was an Argentine military officer and politician who was the 29th and 40th president of Argentina, serving from 1946 to his overthrow in 1955, and from 1973 until his death in 1974.
+He was the only Argentine president elected three times and holds the highest percentage of votes in clean elections.
+Perón was one of the most important, and controversial, Argentine politicians of the 20th century; his influence extends to today.
+Perón's ideas, policies and movement are known as Peronism, which continues to be a force in Argentine politics.

-On 1 March 1911, Perón entered military college, graduating on 13 December 1913.
-Over the years, he rose through the military ranks.
-In 1930, Perón supported the coup against President Hipólito Yrigoyen, a decision he would later come to regret.
-Following the coup, he was appointed professor of Military History.
-In 1939, he was sent on a study mission to Fascist Italy and then traveled to other countries including Germany, France, Spain, Yugoslavia and the Soviet Union.
-It was during his stay in Europe that Perón developed many of his political ideas.
-Perón participated in the 1943 revolution and later held several government positions, including Minister of Labor, Minister of War and Vice President.
-It was then that he became known for adopting labor rights reforms.
-Political disputes forced him to resign in early October 1945 and he was later arrested.
-On 17 October, workers and union members gathered in the Plaza de Mayo to demand his release.
-Perón's surge in popularity helped him win the presidential election in 1946.
+In 1911, Perón entered military college, and rose through the ranks.
+In 1930, Perón supported the coup against President Hipólito Yrigoyen, a decision he regretted.
+Between 1939 and 1941, Perón served as a military attaché in Mussolini’s Italy.
+During this travel, Perón developed many of his ideas.
+Perón participated in the 1943 revolution and became Minister of Labor, then Minister of War and Vice President.
+He became known for adopting labor right reforms.
+Political disputes forced him to resign in October 1945 and he was arrested.
+On 17 October, workers gathered in the Plaza de Mayo to demand his release.
+Perón's surge in popularity helped him win the 1946 election.